needle-mirror/com.unity.polyspatial.visionos/Documentation~/VolumeCamera.md

 The **Scale Content With Window** Volume Camera property can be changed at runtime.
 When toggling this property during runtime, the content may appear to change size and positioning.
 When **Scale Content With Window** is enabled, the content will automatically resize to maintain proportionality - in other words, content that is half the size of your volume's bounding box in the editor will scale so that it is half the size of your volume window's size during runtime.
 When this property is disabled, content will scale independently of the volume window size, and will be the same size as it would've been within an **Unbounded** volume window.

 Additionally, while **Scale Content With Window** is disabled, the content may appear to shift upwards or downwards in space when the volume window is resized - this is due to the volume itself getting larger.
 For example, any content fixed at position 0x0x0 (the middle of the volume) will appear to move upwards relative to world space as the volume gets larger.
-To compensate for this, while **Scale Content With Window** is disabled, subscribe to **OnWindowEvent** to get the true size of the volume window and shift the content either upwards or downwards to compensate for the changing size of the volume window.
+To compensate for this, while **Scale Content With Window** is disabled, subscribe to **WindowStateChanged** to get the true size of the volume window and shift the content either upwards or downwards to compensate for the changing size of the volume window.

 <a id="volume-camera-events"></a>
 ## Volume camera events

 The **VolumeCamera** has the following events that can be subscribed to:

-`OnWindowEvent` An event that is triggered when this volume camera's window changes state - in other words, it is triggered whenever the window is opened, closed, resized, receives focus, or loses focus.
+`WindowStateChanged` An event that is triggered when this volume camera's window changes state - in other words, it is triggered whenever the window is opened, closed, resized, receives focus, or loses focus.
 When a change has occurred, the event will supply a `WindowState` struct that encapsulates information on the window's state change.

 The `WindowState` struct has the following properties: